genesj/eXaMLab/README.md

 </p>
 <p>
-  eXaMLab is a Python utility that lets you write quizzes for Moodle without ever having to open a web browser, follow any hyper-specific conventions, or press any keyboard button more unusual than the comma key.
+  eXaMLab is a Python utility that lets you write basic quizzes for Moodle without ever having to open a web browser, follow any hyper-specific conventions, or press any keyboard button more unusual than the comma key.
 </p>
 <h2>What is Moodle XML?</h2>
 <p>